njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 ```

 ### Explicit parser
 Certain endpoints may require a different content type and parser for request body than default one.
-In those cased
+In those cases
 parser needs to be set explicitly in `@RequestBody` annotation and it must also implement `RequestTransformer`
 functional interface.
-It is also recommended to explicitly set content type for response through `consumes` attribute of
+It is also recommended to explicitly set content type for request through `consumes` attribute of
 endpoint and exception annotations.

 ```java